alejoloaiza/goinstaircbot/CONFIG.md

 "DBName":"postgres",
 "DialogFlowProjectID":"chatbot-dialogflow",
 "DialogFlowLangCode":"en",
-"OpeningLine":"hello!!! how are u?
-I really like that picture."
+"OpeningLine":["hello {name}!!! how are u?
+I really like that picture.","Hi {name}, good to see you, are you interested on buying this pills?"]
 }
 ```
 Now here I will explain each parameter an why its used.